Interference Effects in $\mathbf{gg \to H \to Z \gamma}$ Beyond Leading Order

 Fig.~\ref{fig:column} displays our main findings.
 It shows the signal and interference (magnified by a factor of 10) line-shapes at LO and NLO as functions of the difference between the $Z \gamma$ invariant mass and the Higgs boson mass.
 The central values of the cross sections are obtained for the reference scale choice, while the bands stem from scale variations.
 The LO cross section for the signal, $gg \to H \to Z(e^-e^+) \gamma$, is shown as a blue band, and the NLO cross-section is shown as a green band.
 The ratio between the two is the well-known $K$ factor of about $\simeq 2$ \cite{Djouadi:1991tka,Dawson:1990zj,Spira:1995rr}.
 The red band shows the result of the calculation of the signal-background interference at LO and the orange band is the result of our NLO interference calculation in the soft-virtual approximation, i.e., including virtual contributions and the leading real contributions from soft-gluon emission.

+We estimate the uncertainty band of the interference contribution from the spread between the two different approaches to the soft-virtual approximations discussed above.
+We point out that the standard scale-variation uncertainty on the interference term (obtained by dividing and multiplying the central scale by a factor of two) is accidentally small and is contained within our more conservative estimate.

 We note that, already at LO, the interference tends to reduce the total cross section and shift the effective Higgs mass to higher values.
 However, both these effects are numerically very small (recall the factor of 10 of magnification in Fig.~\ref{fig:column}).
 The effects at NLO are qualitatively similar to those at the LO, and are larger numerically by a small factor that depends on the value of the invariant mass of the $Z\gamma$ system relative to the Higgs pole mass, as can be seen in Fig.~\ref{fig:column}.
 This differs from the large $K$ factor for the non-interference term.

 We observe that, if we restrict the invariant mass window of the $Z\gamma$ system to a very narrow window, $124-126\;\mathrm{GeV}$, the cross sections of the signal and interference terms in the fiducial volume outlined above are